HM5207 – Hazardous Material Spill Contingency Plan

 4. Locate your supervisor or Building Manager for Emergencies immediately and let them know you are out of the building.

-UTHSC maintains a contract with hazardous material and waste contractor Excel TSD for services and disposal of hazardous materials and waste.
-The Memphis Fire Department and/or its Hazardous Materials and Rescue Squad may be utilized to respond to hazardous material emergencies when the nature of the incident response requires training and equipment beyond the capabilities of the HMRT.
+UTHSC maintains a contract with EnSafe for hazardous materials emergency response services.
+The Memphis Fire Department (MFD) maintains emergency plans for response to emergency incidents at UTHSC.
+The Memphis Fire Department and/or its Hazardous Materials and Rescue Squad may respond to hazardous material emergencies when the incident response requires training and equipment beyond the capabilities of the HMRT.
 A copy of the UTHSC Emergency Response Plan has been provided to the Memphis-Shelby County Local Emergency Planning Commission to facilitate response efforts.

 Responsible Official